 Getting to the base—learning to recognize emptiness—isn’t easy, and typically also requires personal guidance from a teacher.
 Finding the base is not tantra, it’s ngöndro, which I’ve written a bit about previously.

 Vajrayana is hard work.
 Roughly, an hour per day of formal practice, on most days, is a minimum effective dose.
 If that sounds like a lot, work up to it gradually.
 But you are unlikely even to reach the base with much less than an hour’s meditation per day over many months, or a few years.
 You should probably be comfortable with hour-long emptiness-oriented meditation sessions before beginning tantric practice.

 Intensive retreats, with many hours of meditation per day, can accelerate progress and deepen your experience and understanding, in ways no amount of hour-per-day practice can.
-They’re an occasional must-do, but a bit risky, so seek an experienced teacher’s guidance before embarking on one.
+If possible, taking time for a weekend or more, a few times a year, is important.
+However, serious retreats can be a bit risky, so seek an experienced teacher’s guidance before embarking on one.